jhucsf/fall2025/assign/assign02.md

 From the value `diff`, compute the value `gray` as `128 + diff`.
 However, `gray` should be clamped so that it is in the range 0–255.
-I.e., if it's negative, it should become 0, and if it is greater than 255, it should become 255.
+I.e., if it's negative, it should become 0, and if it's greater than 255, it should become 255.

 For all pixels not in the top or left row, the pixel's red, green, and blue color component values should be set to `gray`, and the